aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/addoleobjectframe/_index.md

 ## AddOleObjectFrame(float, float, float, float, IOleEmbeddedDataInfo) {#addoleobjectframe}

-Adds a new OLE object to the end of a collection.
+Creates a new OLE object frame and adds it to the end of the shape collection.

 ```csharp
 public IOleObjectFrame AddOleObjectFrame(float x, float y, float width, float height,